pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 At some point we will reach the end of the chapter.
 Depending on the length and hardness of it we might either continue reading or we go to the next stage of this reading approach.

 ### Stage 3: Reiterating a chapter by working through highlights and notes
 When we decide that there is enough raw material, meaning highlights and notes, we start to iterate it.
-That means we read through all of the material we haven’t processed so far.
+That means we read through all of the material we haven’t yet processed.

 * We adjust a highlight’s range if it isn’t capturing all the text necessary to unveil its meaning.
 That includes extending and reducing the range.
 Personally, I rather tend to mark a bit more and have a proper sentence.
 It makes reading them again more pleasant.
-And we have to keep in mind highlights are part of the compressed representation of the book, which we will look up and read frequently.
+And we have to keep in mind that highlights are part of the compressed representation of the book, which we will look up and read frequently.

 * We add or remove whole highlights where needed.